joshua-shorterivey/oct_2022_unemployment_project/README.md

 ### Spotlight - Professional Certification
 * **Question:** What is the effect of having a professional certification?

-* **Answer:** Most indivduals do not have certification, but those that do have a 2% unemployment rate vs 4% for those without.
+* **Answer:** Most indivduals do not have a certification, but those that do have a 2% unemployment rate vs 4% for those without.

 #### Statistical Hypothesis
 >* ${H_0}$: There is no relationship between having a `professional_certification` and `employment`